 Where do I check in for my appointment?

-Medical appointments except physical therapy: Level two at the top of the stairs
+Medical appointments except physical therapy: Level two check-in desk

 Dental: Level two at the dental office located by the northwest corner of the building

 Big Red Resilience and Well-Being: Level one, by the north entrance